Guide to Showing Your Home

 WHY IS IT IMPORTANT FOR THE SELLER NOT TO BE PRESENT DURING A SHOWING?

-A seller may experience hurt feelings from questions or comments that a buyer might ask.
+A seller may experience hurt feelings from comments by the buyer.
 This could lead to a negotiation that starts off on a bad note.
-For example, a buyer touring a home with dark colored walls, floors, and heavy window coverings may ask his agent what it would cost to refinish the floors and paint the place.
-The seller, who preferred the dark, is insulted by the questions and immediately goes on the defensive.
-When the offer comes in, the seller can’t help but respond with their emotions and refuse to negotiate with the buyer.
+For example, a buyer touring a home with a red brick fireplace wall may ask their agent how much it would cost to paint it white.
+The seller loves the fireplace wall and is upset the buyer would consider painting it.
+When the offer comes in, the seller can’t help but respond with their emotions and make negotiating with the buyer difficult.

 OTHER TIPS FOR SHOWING YOUR HOME